 "WTI Breakever" is management's estimate of the required WTI price to generate positive Sustainable FCF.
 It is a useful measure for investors because it provides an indication of a business's ability to withstand a downtum in WTI prices.
-Sustainable FCF is calculated as funds from operations, adding back realized gains / losses on risk management contracts, less usual measure for investors because it provides an indication of a business's ability to withstand a downtum in WTI prices.
-Sustainable FCF is calculated as funds from operations, adding back realized gains / losses on risk management contracts, less of the provided in the provided prov
+Sustainable FCF is calculated as funds from operations, adding back realized gains / losses on risk management contracts, less than a contracts, less sustaining conjuil.
+Sustaining capital reflects management's estimate for the capital dependentures reported crude oil and natural gas reserved.